yorkie-team/yorkie/design/document-editing.md

 ### Risks and Mitigation

 Proxy can vary by language or environment.
 For example, in JS SDK, the Proxy is implemented as [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), but in the Go SDK, it is just a struct.
 This is to provide users with an interface that suits the characteristics of the language or environment.
-Proxy component is likely to change to other interfaces later when we find a better way.
+If we find a better way later, Proxy component is likely to be changed to other interfaces.